Juliebear29/Juliebear29/README.md

 ## Hi there 👋
 My name is **Juliet O. Alozie**

-😄 Pronouns: ...
-She/Her
+_😄 Pronouns: She/Her_

 I am an undergraduate biology major with a business minor

 My career goal is to become a nurse and work part-time in Real estate

-🤔 I’m looking for help with internship opportunities
+🤔 I’m looking for internship opportunities

+📫 How to reach me: ...
+LinkedIn: [(https://www.linkedin.com/in/juliet-alozie-484216248/)]

 ![IMG_2582](https://github.com/user-attachments/assets/19434ba2-5a55-4520-8169-9d6f73dfa731)